abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 :::caution Things to remember about Arrow Function
-1. Arrow function do not have `this`.
+1. An arrow function does not have `this`.
 If we try to access `this` inside an arrow function then the function will give result `undefined`

 ```js
 let MyObject = {